 Promoting Interoperability Discussion

 One method for a patient to count toward the utilization measure involves the use of any of the View, Download, or Transmit links in RevolutionPHR.
-This can be accomplished by the patient in two places in the PHR (https://revolutionphr.com/):
+This can be accomplished by the patient in two places in RevolutionPHR:

-- The second method for a patient to count toward the utilization measure is for them to access their clinical information through RevolutionEHR’s 3rd party API.
+The second method for a patient to count toward the utilization measure is for them to access their clinical information through RevolutionEHR’s third party API.
 Most commonly, this would involve the patient engaging with an application on a mobile device and that application interfacing with RevolutionEHR.
-Rev360 makes this API automatically available, but a 3rd party or patient cannot access data without a number of security steps.
-Rev360’s customer support team will be able to assist in the configuration of this option should a patient contact the practice seeking to use the API.
+RevolutionEHR makes this API automatically available, but a third party or patient cannot access data without a number of security steps.
+Additional information on this method can be found here: Patient Data Access by Third Party API